aaditya07creates/aaditya07creates.github.io/_posts/2024-9-13-esp32BT-macropad.md

 {: .box-note}
 **Note:**
-  The device is powered by a 10000mAh power bank, this could power the esp32 for a long time despite the resource consuming bluetooth communication.
+  The device is powered by a 10000mAh power bank, this could power the esp32 for a long time despite the bluetooth communication which consumes a lot of resources.

 * **Some issues**\